dtx3k/dtx3k/README.md

 ### Hi there 👋

-Was it o any help to you?
+Was I to any help to you?
 Consider buying me a beer 🍺 https://paypal.me/datux3000
 <!--
 **dtx3k/dtx3k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.